Core Revelations: the Star Formation and AGN Connection at the Heart of NGC 7469

 We then use Starburst99 models\footnote{\url{https://www.stsci.edu/science/starburst99/docs/parameters.html}} and Cloudy to predict the necessary ratios in star-forming galaxies \citep{Leitherer1999}.
 Our Starburst99 simulations use either a continuous star formation rate (SFR) of 20.0 \(M_\odot\)yr$^{-1}$ or an instantaneous burst with a total mass of 1$\times 10^{6} M_{\odot}$, and a Kroupa initial mass function (IMF) power law in both cases.
-We use the Padova AGB track, as well as two different metallicities: Z = 0.004, 0.020.
+We use the Padova with thermally pulsating asymptotic giant branch (AGB) track, as well as two different metallicities: Z = 0.004, 0.020.
 Any other parameter is left to the default values pre-filled in Starburst99.
-The Cloudy model assumes a variety of ages discussed below, a closed and spherical geometry with a radius of log R = 19, the temperature is solved for, and the density is set to log n$_{H}$ = 2.5.
+The Cloudy model assumes a variety of ages discussed below, a closed and spherical geometry, constant gas pressure, the temperature is solved for, and the density is set to log n$_{H}$ = 2.5.
 We vary the ionization parameter between log U = -3.5 and -2.3.
 The upper limit to log U for the HII region stems from the wind pressure dominating gravity as U increases, which creates winds that push the gas out from the HII region \citep{Yeh2012}.

-The low-metallicity single-component model tracks are shown in green in Figures \ref{fig: models} and the top panel of Figure \ref{fig: models 2}, and do not overlap with our star-forming points in the ring.
+The low metallicity single-component model tracks are shown in green in the top right and bottom left panels of Figure \ref{fig: models}, and do not overlap with our star-forming points in the ring.
 However, these tracks appear closer to the BCD and WR galaxies compared to the regular HII regions and the points in our ring, due to their characteristic lower metallicity values \citep{Kunth2000}.
-The tracks use an age of 3.98Myr, which allows enough time for WR stars to contribute to the models, as these are necessary to obtain high \netnetw ratios, such as the ones seen in WR and BCD galaxies.
+The tracks use an age of 3.98Myr, which allows enough time for WR stars to contribute to the models, as these are necessary to obtain high \netnetw ratios, such as the ones seen in BCD galaxies.